Ultimate ICELAND Travel Guide

 SAFETY IN ICELAND

 Travel to Iceland is incredibly safe.
 The country has one of the lowest crime rates in the world.
 The streets are safe and there’s little chance of having anything stolen.
 Even if you leave something valuable behind somewhere, you’ll most likely have it returned.

 Looking for more info?
-Check out all the articles we’ve written on Iceland travel and start planning your dream trip.
+Check out all the articles we’ve written on travel to Iceland and start planning your dream trip.